JAPAN FOOD GUIDE: LEARNING ABOUT JAPANESE CUISINE

-Clean, safe and endlessly fascinating, Japan is a great destination for family holidays.
-From epic rollercoaster rides to quiet origami classes, the blaring sights and sounds of Tokyo’s arcades to feeding tame deer in Nara - and then there’s always the novelty of singing toilets – visiting Japan with kids is a lot fun.
+Clean, safe and endlessly fascinating, Japan family holidays have something for all ages.
+From epic rollercoaster rides to quiet origami classes, the blaring sights and sounds of Tokyo’s arcades to feeding tame deer in Nara - and there’s always the novelty of singing toilets – visiting Japan with kids is a lot fun.

 There’s so much to see and experience in Japan for children, so here is our advice on where to go in Japan with kids and the best things to do on a Japan family holiday: